-In Order to Become an RD, Each of the Following Needs to be Completed:
+In Order to Become an RDN, Each of the Following Needs to be Completed

 - Minimum of a bachelor's degree at US regionally accredited university or college and course work accredited or approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.

 - If you already have a bachelor's degree, you will need to have your college transcript(s) evaluated by the program director to determine what additional classes will need to be taken to complete the DPND requirements for obtaining a Verification Statement.
 Please see the verification statement for the specific policy.

 - Completion of a ACEND-accredited supervised practice program (typically 7-24 months in length) This is also referred to as a dietetic internship.
 Complete and pass a national registration examination given by the Commission on Dietetic Registration (CDR).

 - The RDN credential is recognized by many states as eligibility for dietetic licensure